Notifications

 If the issue is not resolved during the review, the appeals panel hearing will be scheduled.
 The Appeals Secretariat will send you a scheduling letter with the date, time and hearing location.
 You, or a person authorized to act on your behalf, must be present at the hearing.

-Contact the Appeals Secretariat when you get their letter if you:
+Contact the Appeals Secretariat when you get their letter if:

-If something comes up at the last minute and you or the person acting on your behalf cannot be at the hearing, you must tell the Appeals Secretariat immediately.
+You, or the person acting on your behalf, must take part in the hearing.
+If something comes up at the last minute and you or the person acting on your behalf are not able to attend, you must notify the Appeals Secretariat immediately.
+If this does not happen:

 The Appeals Secretariat’s scheduling letter tells you how to submit information that supports your appeal.
 Make sure to submit your information by the deadline in the letter.